Théophile Delcassé: Colonial affairs

-Foreign Minister
+Foreign minister

 On the formation of the second Brisson cabinet in June 1898 he succeeded Gabriel Hanotaux as Foreign Minister, and retained that post under the subsequent premierships of Dupuy, Waldeck-Rousseau, Combes and Rouvier.
 In 1898 Delcassé had to deal with the delicate situation caused by Captain Marchand's occupation of the town of Fashoda in the Sudan (the Fashoda Incident) for which, as he admitted in a speech in the chamber on 23 January 1899, he accepted full responsibility, since it arose directly out of the Liotard expedition; and in March 1899 he concluded an agreement with Britain by which the difficulty was finally adjusted, and France consolidated her vast colonial empire in North-West Africa.
 In the same year he acted as mediator (the main mediator being Jules Cambon, French ambassador in Washington) between the United States of America and Spain, and brought the peace negotiations to a successful conclusion.

 Delcassé was originally a moderate willing to find a compromise with Germany, but Berlin ignored his overtures.
 He then became very anti-German, to the point that Kaiser Wilhelm called him "The most dangerous man for Germany in France."
 Delcassé improved relations between France and Italy: at the same time, he adhered firmly to the alliance with Russia, and in August 1899 made a visit to Saint Petersburg, which he repeated in April 1901.
 In June 1900 he made an arrangement with Spain, fixing the long-disputed boundaries of the French and Spanish possessions in West Africa.
-Finally, in his greatest achievement, he concluded the Entente Cordiale with Great Britain, covering colonial and other questions which had long been a matter of dispute, especially concerning Egypt, Newfoundland and Morocco.
-Suspicion of the growing entente between France and England soon arose in Germany, and in 1905 German assertiveness was shown in a crisis which was forced on in the matter of French policy by Delcassé personally, a sore point with Germany.
+Finally, in his greatest achievement, he concluded the Entente Cordiale with the UK, covering colonial and other questions which had long been a matter of dispute, especially concerning Egypt, Newfoundland and Morocco.
+Suspicion of the growing entente between France and the UK rose in Germany, and in 1905 German assertiveness was shown in a crisis which was forced on in the matter of French policy by Delcassé personally, a sore point with Germany.
 The situation became acute, and Germany forced Delcassé's resignation in June 1906.
 He retired into private life, but in 1908 was warmly welcomed on a visit to England.